 Finding the Right Balance

-Nutrition tips say carbs should be your main fuel, followed by proteins and healthy fats.
-The USDA’s MyPlate guidelines suggest 45-65% of daily calories from carbs, 10-35% from protein, and 20-35% from fats.
+Nutrition tips say carbs should be your primary fuel, followed by proteins and healthy fats.
+The USDA’s MyPlate Guidelines recommends that daily calories come from 45 to 65% carbohydrates, 10 to 35% protein, and 20 to 35% fats.
 Adjust these based on how active you are and your goals.

 Tips for Macronutrient Tracking